To add content, ask questions.

 - Prendre vs. Apporter: to take

-A comprehensive guide on the difference between the French verbs prendre and apporter, including usage, examples, and grammar rules.
+A detailed comparison of two common French verbs for "to take," including usage, examples, and grammar rules.

 - Sortir vs. Partir: to leave, to go out